Summary

 Conclusion

-The Hip Thrust is a fundamental exercise to effectively strengthen the glutes and improve posture.
-Its correct technique, including positioning of the back and feet, maximizes muscle activation while minimizing the risk of injury.
-Thanks to the different variations presented, you can adapt the exercise to your level and your environment, using equipment or opting for simpler methods on the ground.
+The Hip Thrust is a fundamental exercise for effectively strengthening the glutes and improving posture.
+Its correct technique, including the positioning of the back and feet, maximises muscle activation while minimising the risk of injury.
+Thanks to the different variations presented, you can adapt the exercise to your level and environment, using equipment or opting for simpler methods on the floor.

 To progress, adjust the weight and frequency of training according to your abilities, avoiding common errors for safe practice.
 Tips like isometric contraction and proper breathing are key to increased efficiency.